Rujm el-Hiri

-Rujm el-Hiri (رجم الهري) or Gilgal Refaim (גלגל רפאים) is an ancient stone, or megalithic, structure consisting of concentric circles of stone with a tumulus, a mound of earth and stone, at center.
+Rujm el-Hiri (رجم الهري) or Gilgal Refaim (גלגל רפאים), and also known as the Wheel of Giants, is an ancient stone, or megalithic, structure consisting of concentric circles of stone with a tumulus, a mound of earth and stone, at its center.
 It is located in the Golan Heights some 16 km east of the coast of the Sea of Galilee, in the middle of a large plateau covered with hundreds of dolmens, single chamber tombs of stone.

 Made up of more than 42,000 basalt rocks arranged in concentric circles, Rujm al-Hiri has a mound 15 ft tall at its center.
 Some circles are complete, others incomplete.
 The outermost wall is 520 ft in diameter and 8 ft high.
 The establishment of the site, and other nearby ancient settlements, is dated by archaeologists to the Early Bronze Age II period (3000–2700 BCE).

 Since excavations have yielded very few material remains, Israeli archeologists theorize that the site was not a defensive position or a residential quarter but most likely a ritual center featuring ritual activity to placate the gods, or possibly linked to the cult of the dead.

 However, there is no consensus regarding its function, as no similar structure has been found in the Near East.